 Transpose adjusting function allows the keyboard to change the Pitch up/down by semi-tone.
-When this button is valid, the LCD displays the 'X'pose' and the value of current transpose.
+When this button is valid, the LCD displays the 'x'pose' and the value of current transpose.
 It can be adjusted by +/-button.
 The initial value is 00, adjusting scale is -12~12.
 The operation steps and LCD displays the following:

-- (1)Press the "X'pose" button for one time and the LCD displays "X'pose". - (2)Press "+" or "-" button to adjust the keyboard transpose, the LCD will display the current keyboard transpose on the bottom- left corner.
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "X'pose" button for one or two times until the LCD displays "X'pose". - (3)Press "+" or "-" button to adjust the keyboard transpose, the LCD will display the current keyboard transpose on the bottom- left corner. - (4)Press the "Enter" button to confirm and the LCD will display "Done".